emrecanaltinsoy/emrecanaltinsoy.github.io/README.md

 - Catpucchin theme defaults for light and dark mode
 - User's preferred style (light/dark) is used by default
-- Posts arranged by tags in archive
-- Add new post using `gistid` option

 ## Usage